tabedzki/cbe423/at_home/python_setup/README.md

 Notes:

-- The commands do not work in PowerShell.
-Please use Cmder or the command prompt, although the former is preferred.
+- Please use Cmder and not PowerShell or the command prompt.
 - Using Windows is fine in this course, but if you prefer, you can also install Linux on Windows [via WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 ### Mac